 We aim to reduce, reuse and recycle raw materials through the development of environmentally friendly products from the design stage.
 At the same time, we set environmental preservation targets that are easy for outside observers to understand.
 Moreover, we will strengthen our efforts to more closely communicate with local governments and residents, as well as nearby corporations, by exchanging opinions on the environment and conducting guided tours of factories.

-Nissan Chemical Industries was founded in 1887 as the first chemical fertilizer manufacturer in Japan.
+Nissan Chemical Corporation was founded in 1887 as the first chemical fertilizer manufacturer in Japan.
 Since then, Nissan Chemical has continuously aimed at innovation and now manufactures outstanding products in areas such as industrial chemicals, agrochemicals, fertilizers and pharmaceuticals.

 |1887||Founded as Tokyo JinzoHiryo.
 Later changed to Dainippon Jinzo Hiryo.|